 • A parent’s right to withdraw people from sensitive issues lessons will be honoured on the understanding that parents are taking full responsibility for this aspect of education themselves.
 Parents are obliged to inform the school in writing of their decision to withdraw the child from the sensitive issues classes.
 Supervision will be arranged in school during the lessons.

 • Parents are encouraged to discuss topics covered in class in a healthy and appropriate manner.

-• Support is offered to parents in the form of information sources and support agencies to assist the parents to inform the young person in an accurate and suitable way.
+• Support is offered to parents in the form of information sources and support agencies to assist the parents to inform the child in an accurate and suitable way

 • Parents may find the following resources helpful: